Land recycling: Germany

-Land recycling programs in the United States
+United States

 Pennsylvania

-In Pennsylvania a land recycling program was established to promote the voluntary clean up and reuse of contaminated sites.
+In Pennsylvania a land recycling program was established to promote the voluntary cleanup and reuse of contaminated sites.
 This program was established in 1995 and is also known as the Voluntary Cleanup Program.
-This program aims to set four main standards, the first is to set structured standards.
+This program aims to set four main standards; the first is to set structured standards.
 This allows for public knowledge of the cost of cleaning up a site, and ensures the protection of the present and future use of the site.
 The second standard is granted liability relief.
-The third standard promotes transparency by giving specific time frames for clean ups and routine reporting of what is being done on the site.
+The third standard promotes transparency by giving specific time frames for cleanups and routine reporting of what is being done on the site.
 Lastly, the fourth standard for this land recycling program is providing financial assistance for cleanups.

-Examples

 Ghirardelli Square

 Ghirardelli Square is in San Francisco, California and is the center of many examples of land recycling and building reuse.
-Designed by Lawrence Halprin and William Wurster opening in 1964, this was one of the first examples of major land recycling in the United States.
-Surrounding this square is many buildings and waterfront properties that were originally used for production of local goods as well as transportation through the bay.
+Designed by Lawrence Halprin and William Wurster and opening in 1964, this was one of the first examples of major land recycling in the United States.
+Surrounding this square is many buildings and waterfront properties that were originally used for the production of local goods as well as transportation through the bay.
 No longer needed for their original uses, these buildings have been transformed and retrofitted to accommodate the needs of the community and attract tourism.